jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **East/West traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
 - **North/South traffic**: in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes; data flowing from the organization to external distinations (northbound), or into the org from external sources (southbound)
 - **Converged protocol**: combines/converges standard protcols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
-- **DNS**: Domain Name Service is three in interrelated elements: a service, a physical server, and a network protocol
+- **DNS**: Domain Name Service is three interrelated elements: a service, a physical server, and a network protocol
+    - DNS poisoning examples:
+        - HOSTS poisoning
+        - authorized DNS server attack
+        - caching DNS server attack
+        - changing a DNS server address
+        - DNS query spoofing
 - **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
 - **Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
 - **Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port